novoda/novoda/style-guides/swift/README.markdown

   * avoiding overloads on return type
   * labeling closure and tuple parameters
   * taking advantage of default parameters
-  * place default parameters at the end of an argument tlist
+  * placing default parameters at the end of an argument list
+  * compensating for weak type information in order to clarify a parameter’s role (e.g. using button instead of 'sender' in an @IBAction method)

 For functions and init methods, prefer named parameters for all arguments unless the context is very clear.
 Include external parameter names if it makes function calls more readable.